 Will the policy fix the problem?

-According to that CNBC report, “Some form of the word counterfeit shows up 30 times in Alibaba’s latest annual report and founder Jack Ma said in a speech last month in Hangzhou, China, that the fakes are of “better quality, better prices than the real products, the real names.”
+According to a CNBC report, “Some form of the word counterfeit shows up 30 times in Alibaba’s latest annual report, and founder Jack Ma said in a speech last month in Hangzhou, China, that the fakes are of “better quality, better prices than the real products, the real names.”

 It seems that counterfeits are here to stay.
-Even with patents in place to protect the design, manufacturers simply change a design and sell an item with the same function at a lower price.
+Even with patents to protect the design, manufacturers change the design and sell an item with the same function at a lower price.
 Since Amazon has also worked closely with Chinese manufacturers this year, sellers are skeptical that Amazon has their back.

 “Sales from Chinese-based sellers more than doubled in 2015 on Amazon’s marketplaces, while the company’s total revenue increased 20 percent.
 And recently, Amazon even registered with the Federal Maritime Commission to provide ocean freight, simplifying the process for Chinese companies to ship goods directly to Amazon fulfillment centers, cutting out costs and inefficiencies.”
 (From CNBC)

 Sellers have mixed reviews.
-Some acknowledge that the new policy may thin out the “hobby” sellers so that the bigger more competitive sellers gain an edge.
-It should make it more difficult for counterfeits and stolen goods to be comingled with legitimate items.
-Other vendors are simply weary of Amazon’s motivations.
+Some acknowledge that the new policy may thin out the hobby sellers so that the more significantly competitive sellers gain an edge.
+It should make it more difficult for counterfeits and stolen goods to come with legitimate items.
+Other vendors are wary of Amazon’s motivations.
 Amazon itself can lower its prices on particular items so that they directly compete with third-party sellers.

 From the Guardian:

-“…Amazon has the advantage of “a lot of interesting and powerful data”, such as customers’ email addresses and their pre-purchase browsing history.
+“Amazon has the advantage of many interesting and powerful data, such as customers’ email addresses and pre-purchase browsing history.
 The data is not available to its Marketplace sellers.”

 How do third-party sellers go forward?

-The new policy should have some effect on shady sellers who aren’t interested in paying fees and working directly with manufacturers.
+The new policy should affect shady sellers who aren’t interested in paying fees and working directly with manufacturers.
 Stolen goods in the Marketplace should also decrease.
 According to Amazon, third-party sellers have been given the pathway to be legitimate competitors in the Amazon Marketplace.

-Amazon purports that selling goods in a worldwide marketplace creates jobs and opportunity.
-It gives customers access to the best products for the best prices, or so consumers are told.
-Amazon would like us to believe it’s a capitalistic utopia—a utopia which includes competing with Amazon itself.
-But in a store that big, won’t the common thief will be able to adapt as well?
+Amazon purports that selling goods in a worldwide marketplace creates jobs and opportunities.
+It gives customers access to the best products for the best prices, as consumers are told.
+Amazon would like us to believe it’s a capitalistic utopia, a utopia that includes competing with Amazon itself.
+But in a big store, won’t the common thief be able to adapt as well?

 The Main Street location on Amazon comes with a price.
 Sellers are left to wonder if Amazon will continue to gauge the rent.